Centres and Institutes

 Gladys and Harvey Kipp Research Lab

 The University of the Fraser Valley is committed to innovative, cross-disciplinary research.
-Under the auspices of the Associate Vice-President Research and Graduate Studies, the Centre for Social Research will provide a gathering place for those in the UFV community actively involved in social research.
+Under the auspices of the Associate Vice-President Research, Engagement, and Graduate Studies, the Centre for Social Research provides a gathering place for those in the UFV community actively involved in social research.
 As such the centre provides a physical space and the technology required to conduct, promote and support student and faculty social research as well as data management and data analysis; assistance in the development of social research projects which benefit students, faculty and the broader community; support for cross-disciplinary collaboration for researchers involved in the social sciences, humanities, arts and social policy research; and, opportunities for teaching and learning related to a variety of social research methods.
 For more information please contact Brad Whittaker at email@example.com.
 Drop by the centre in Abbotsford, room B164.
+Click here for Booking Instructions for the Centre.

 Centre for Education and Research on Aging